The Perfect Lisbon Itinerary (Including A Sintra Day Trip)!

 Prepare to Dine More Slowly Than What You’re Used To

-Living in the United States has given us and many others the idea that dining and service should be fast paced – get in and get out.
-But in Portugal, dining is much more slow and if you know this ahead of time and go with the flow, you’ll definitely find it enjoyable.
+Living in the United States has given us and many others the idea that dining and service should be fast-paced – get in and get out.
+But in Portugal, dining is much slower (much like many areas in Europe) and if you know this ahead of time and go with the flow, you’ll definitely find it enjoyable.

 One evening we spent 2-3 hours (we lost track) in a restaurant laughing, chatting, and of course, eating tons of amazing Portuguese food.
-In that moment we both said, “why aren’t all meals this way?”
-Another thing to keep in mind is, waiters and waitresses won’t come to your table as often as you’re probably used to so be prepared for that.
+At that moment we both said, “Why aren’t all meals this way?”
+Another thing to keep in mind is that waiters won’t come to your table as often as you’re probably used to so be prepared for that.

 Wine and Beer Are Incredibly Cheap & Water Isn’t Free

 Portuguese wines are some of the best in the world and they’re some of the most inexpensive.
 Yes, you read that right.
-A bottle of wine in Portugal ranges from €1.50-12 in a grocery store while a glass will cost you €2-5 at a restaurant.
+A bottle of wine in Portugal ranges from €1.50-12 in a grocery store while a glass of wine will cost you €2-5 at a restaurant.
 Of course, there are wines that are extremely expensive but you can buy a very nice bottle of wine in Portugal for around €6-8 easily (ready to take an extra suitcase now?).
-Beer is also super cheap ranging from €1-3 for a nice sized portion and no, it’s not even close to tasting like a Natty Light, it’s WAY better.
+Beer is also super cheap ranging from €1-3 for a nice-sized portion and no, it’s not even close to tasting like a regular American lager, it’s WAY better.

-With wine and beer being so inexpensive we hardly ever ordered water at restaurants (don’t worry we did drink… some 😉 ).
+With wine and beer being so inexpensive we hardly ever ordered water at restaurants (don’t worry we did drink some haha).
 But water is usually around €2-3 for a liter bottle.
-You can save on the cost of water, soda, wine, and beer by shopping at a local grocery store and stocking up in your hotel mini fridge if you happen to have one!
+You can save on the cost of water, soda, wine, and beer by shopping at a local grocery store and stocking up in your hotel mini-fridge if you happen to have one.